 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Government programs do not directly insure conventional mortgage loans.
 Typically, these loans conform to specific requirements set by Fannie Mae or Freddie Mac.
-Thesemortgage application approved - Conventional Mortgage Loan government-sponsored enterprises purchase mortgages from lenders and sell them to investors, freeing up funds for lenders to offer to more qualified buyers.
+These government-sponsored enterprises purchase mortgages from lenders and sell them to investors, freeing up funds for lenders to offer to more qualified buyers.
 This helps more people become homeowners.
 Most people choose between 15- and 30-year terms for conventional mortgages.

 There is no single set of requirements for borrowers because conventional loans encompass multiple guidelines.
-However, conventional loans generally have stricter credit requirements than government-backed loans such as the Federal Housing Administration (FHA).
+However, conventional loans generally have stricter credit requirements than government-backed loans, such as those backed by the Federal Housing Administration (FHA).

 You must meet specific qualification standards when applying for a conventional home loan.
 Here’s what you need to know.